Alex-D-Green/LampWebStoreDemo/ReadMe.md

 ## Now I'm going to:

-[ ] Implement all functionality of App services (ILampsComparisonService) and put them in WebApi.
+- [ ] Implement all functionality of App services (ILampsComparisonService) and put them in WebApi.
-[ ] Add input data validation by Fluent Validation.
+- [ ] Add input data validation by Fluent Validation.
-[ ] Add authentication by means of tokens.
+- [ ] Add EF migrations.
-[ ] Add EF migrations.
+- [ ] Add authentication by means of tokens.
-[ ] Add frontend to consume this WebApi.
+- [ ] Add frontend to consume this WebApi.